WHAT IS AYA?

 There is specialized training for physicians and nurses, dedicated clinical trial networks, designated research agendas, and budgets, specialized inpatient and outpatient environments, and more.

-There are a limited focus and even fewer resources for the AYA population.
+There is a limited focus and are even fewer resources for the AYA population.

 AYA oncology needs a focus similar to pediatric oncology to improve survival and quality of life.